 Dr Euan Freeman

-- Research Associate (Computing Science)
+- Lecturer (Computing Science)

 I am a Research Associate in the Glasgow Interactive Systems Section.
 I currently work on the Levitate project, which is using acoustic techniques to create new human-computer interfaces that people can see, hear and feel in mid-air.